Location: New and Old Dhaka

 - All site entrance tickets.

-- One bottle of drinking water.
+- Two 500ml bottles of drinking water.

 - All rickshaw and boat rides.

 - All tips except our guide and driver.

 - Any food or drinks other than mentioned above.

 - Any personal item.